Moradnejad/ColBERT-Using-BERT-Sentence-Embedding-for-Humor-Detection/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/colbert-using-bert-sentence-embedding-for/humor-detection-on-200k-short-texts-for-humor-1)](https://paperswithcode.com/sota/humor-detection-on-200k-short-texts-for-humor-1?p=colbert-using-bert-sentence-embedding-for)

-## Introduction
+## Paper Abstract

-Automatic humor detection has interesting use cases in modern technologies, such as chatbots and personal assistants.
-In this paper, we describe a novel approach for detecting humor in short texts using BERT sentence embedding.
-Our proposed model uses BERT to generate sentence embeddings for texts which are sent as input to a neural network that predicts the target value.
+Automatic humor detection has compelling use cases in modern technologies, such as humanoid robots, chatbots, and virtual assistants.
+In this paper, we propose a novel approach for detecting and rating humor in short texts based on a popular linguistic theory of humor.
+The proposed technical method initiates by separating sentences of the given text and utilizing the BERT model to generate embeddings for each one.
+The embeddings are fed to a neural network as parallel lines of hidden layers in order to determine the congruity and other latent relationships between the sentences, and eventually, predict humor in the text.
+We accompany the paper with a novel dataset consisting of 200,000 short texts, labeled for the binary task of humor detection.
+In addition to evaluating our work on the novel dataset, we participated in a live machine-learning competition to rate humor in Spanish tweets.
+The proposed model obtained F1 scores of 0.982 and 0.869 in the performed experiments which outperform general and state-of-the-art models.
+The evaluation results confirm the model’s strength and robustness and suggest two important factors in achieving high accuracy in the current task: (1) usage of sentence embeddings and (2) utilizing the linguistic structure of humor in designing the proposed model.

 ## Dependencies